redeclipse/redeclipse.github.io/docs/Core-Principles.md

     - Personal issues happen and in a volunteer situation you should expect that to have an impact from time to time and plan accordingly.

 2. It is not realistic to claim that a small open source project can beat commercially funded games at what they do.
-    - Mimicing the gameplay of other games means that they are in direct competetion with the game, and the game then has to be better than those other games.
+    - Mimicing the gameplay of other games means that they are in direct competition with the game, and the game then has to be better than those other games.
     - Games which have commercial funding should be looked at as the *absolute ceiling* of how well the game could do in that specific subgenre of AFPS.
         - This means that replicating failed games is the *peak* of how an open-source game in the same vein could do.
-        - More sucessful commercial games are a good case study to understand why certain mechanics or combinations of mechanics succeed or fail.
+        - More successful commercial games are a good case study to understand why certain mechanics or combinations of mechanics succeed or fail.

 3. The development team is not on a mission from God.
     - The game can only expect to succeed or fail on the merits of the actual game and not on other metrics.